marvinlabs/bxslider-for-wordpress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-bxSlider for WordPress integrates the cool responsive content slider "bxSlider jQuery plugin" in your very own WordPress site.
+bxSlider for WordPress integrates the great responsive content slider "bxSlider jQuery plugin" in your very own WordPress site.

 == Description ==

-bxSlider for WordPress integrates the cool responsive content slider [bxSlider jQuery plugin](http://bxslider.com/) in your very own WordPress site.
+bxSlider for WordPress integrates the great responsive content slider [bxSlider jQuery plugin](http://bxslider.com/) in your very own WordPress site.
 Galleries are turned into beautiful sliders, but you can also roll you own sliders using special shortcode.
 The best thing is that you are not limited to the number of sliders or galleries per page, you can have as many as you want!